SinaParvaresh/webScraper/README.md

 You MUST create your own separate praw.ini file, where you will assign and store your reddit credentials such as the client ID, Client secret and your Reddit username/password.

 Set the paramters of your SubReddit scraper such as the number of posts to go through, or the particular subreddit (possibly another stock subreddit such as r/Investing or r/StockMarket).

+A CSV which contains the information of each topic in the sub Reddit such as the title, date/time posted, and score is automatically created when running the program.